Chapter One: Gameplay

 if you don't mean to have fun.

 And remember that it's not all about you!
-Other people may have entirely different ideas than you do about what counts as fun.
-If you're having a fantastic time but everyone else is bored stiff, then the game is a failure and it's probably your fault.
-Make sure you know what kind of game everyone else showed up to play, and pay attention to what types of fun they're trying to get out of it.
+BrikWars caters to a wider range of play styles than most wargames, and other players may have entirely different ideas than you do about what counts as fun.
+If you're having a fantastic time but everyone else is frustrated or bored stiff, then the game is a failure and it's probably your fault.
+Make sure you know what kind of game everyone else showed up to play, and pay attention to what flavor of fun they're trying to get out of it.

 - Measuring Devices